shicks/ahep/site/modules/1886-the-story-of-the-statue-of-liberty/index.md

 prep: 30 minutes
 supplies: Sheet, Flashlight, Headband, Foil
 ```
+> Many people worked together in a large workshop.
+Some worked on Liberty's head and crown.
+Others worked on her right hand which would hold the torch.

 This activity was fairly spontaneous and turned into a huge hit with
 the kids.
 One of their aunts suggested including more dress-up and